AvensioDev/shared/docs/api/classes/CyclicDoublyLinkedList.md

 > **contains**(`element`): `boolean`

-Defined in: list.ts:1790
+Defined in: list.ts:1919

-Checks if an element is contained in the Queue.
-For this function to work, a comparator must be set!
-O(size) amortized
+Test membership using the comparator when available.

 #### Parameters